divergent-gaming/welcome-message/README.md

 # welcome-message
 Welcome to Divergent Gaming!
+We are glad that you are here and chose us!